The Euler-Lagrange equation in Dynamics

 (the term with dη that is quadratic will later be dropped.)

-For the potential energy a Taylor series expansion is applied:
+To accommodate the general case: for the potential energy a Taylor series expansion is applied:

 The following expression gives the action plus the variation of the action, with terms quadratic and higher dropped: